Marwan1998/todoList-v2/README.md

 # todoList-v2
- with DB and online URL
+ todoList-v2 comes with DB and online URL

+built with nodejs.

 Notes to donwload and use this project: